Geolm/simd_bitonic/README.md

 ![AVX chart](/images/AVX_chart.png)

-Note that we can clearly see that the sort is more optimal when the array size is multiple of 8 which is the AVX register size.
+Note that we can clearly see that the sort is more optimal when the array size is multiple of 8 which is the number of floats that an AVX register can store.

 # Why is it faster?